 Not all of them, of course.
 A few of them play better odds.
-They respond to the call, changing their tack accordingly, looking for a way out of their broken routes and routines, but most of these savants fail too.
+They respond to the call, changing their tack accordingly, looking for a way out of their broken routes and routines, but most of these savants fail, too, over time.
 The process has no margin for error, and errors are what life commits on a daily basis in its effort to improve itself.
 Life depends on damage and sacrifice.

-Thus the best make it through while the rest sink to the bottom of the river and drown.
+Thus the best make it through — some farther than others — while the rest sink to the bottom of the river and drown.